MAKING COUNCIL ELECTIONS FAIRER

 Putting aside the many legal, ethical, economic, environmental, safety, aesthetic, practical and anti-egalitarian arguments that have been thrashed out on social and news media for and against beach bars, it strikes me that the council, in deciding to persist with the trial over the next three years, has misjudged the Gold Coast’s beach culture.

 Two fundamental issues relating to the ‘WHAT FOR’ factor, have been overlooked.
 Both are compelling at many foreign beach holiday destinations, but absent here.
-One is the protection to be afforded by segregation from crowds and exclusion of roving hawkers selling handicrafts, snacks and knick-knacks.
+One is protection from roving hawkers selling handicrafts, snacks and knick-knacks - but that doesn’t happen here in Australia so there’s no justification for segregation.
 Another is the romantic ambience of sensational sunsets over water.

 Australian beach experiences are different.
 It’s customary for beach-goers to set-up anywhere, hassle-free of hawkers.
 There is plenty of wide, open, white, sandy beach so if you don’t want to be close to others, you can simply position yourself away from the surf lifesaving flags where people tend to cluster.
 Unless we live within a close walk to the beach, we tend to drive, so when we plan to settle down for more than a surf or quick swim, we bring our own folding chairs, umbrellas, marquees and maybe an Esky with drinks and snacks.